retaildevcrews/aks-secure-baseline-hack-template/docs/HackGuide.md

   - Make sure you have quota and budget
     - We suggest 1.5-2 clusters / attendee quota
     - Encourage deleting unused resources
-- Domain / cert
-  - Register a TLD in the subscription
-  - Add a wildcard cert
-    - Store in Key Vault
-  - Setup DNS
-    - By default, DNS is locked so the A records can't be deleted
-  - We use the `TLD` resource group

 ### Repo Setup